Python-SIP/sip/docs/api_14.rst

         there was an error.

-.. c:function:: PyObject *sipGetTypeUserObject(sipWrapperType *type)
+.. c:function:: PyObject *sipGetTypeUserObjectRef(sipWrapperType *type)

     Each generated type corresponding to a wrapped C/C++ type, or a user sub-class of such a type, contains an optional reference to a Python object that can be used for any purpose by handwritten code and will automatically be garbage collected at the appropriate time.
-This returns a reference to that object.
+This returns a new reference to that object.

     :param type:
         the wrapped type object.